kbirk/scg/README.md

 This is a toy code generator for generating messages and RPC endpoints.

-Message code is generated for both golang and C++ with JSON and binary serialization logic.
+Message code is generated for both golang and C++ with JSON and binary serialization.

 RPCs are implemented using websockets.
 Client and server code is generated for golang.
-Client code is generated for Cpp.
+Client code is generated for C++.

 ## Dependencies: